Lex Luthor: Post-Crisis reboot

-Following Crisis on Infinite Earths (1985-1986), DC rebooted its universe yet again, creating the "Post-Crisis" reality.
-In the 1986 limited series The Man of Steel, John Byrne redesigned Lex Luthor from scratch, intending to make him a villain that the 1980s would recognize: an evil corporate executive.
-Byrne intentionally chose to base this new depiction of Luthor on businessmen Donald Trump, Ted Turner, Howard Hughes and "Satan himself!".
+Following Crisis on Infinite Earths (1985–1986), DC rebooted its universe yet again, creating the "Post-Crisis" reality.
+For the 1986 limited series The Man of Steel, Marv Wolfman and John Byrne redesigned Lex Luthor from scratch, intending to make him a villain that the 1980s would recognize: an evil corporate executive.
+Wolfman, a writer on Action Comics, came up with the idea of Luthor being a wealthy businessman rather than a brilliant scientist.
+He recalled:

+Byrne based this new depiction of Luthor on the businessmen Donald Trump, Ted Turner, and Howard Hughes.
 Initially brutish and overweight, the character later evolved into a sleeker, more athletic version of his old self.
-Luthor is no longer recounted as having lost his hair in a chemical fire; rather, his hairline is shown to be receding naturally over time.
-Marv Wolfman, a writer on Action Comics who had one conversation with Byrne prior to Luthor's reboot recalled:
+Luthor is no longer recounted as having lost his hair in a chemical fire; rather, his hairline is receding naturally over time.

-As originally presented in the Post-Crisis version of the DC Comics Universe, Lex Luthor is a product of child abuse and early poverty.
+As originally presented in the post-Crisis version of the DC Comics Universe, Lex Luthor is a product of child abuse and early poverty.
 Born in the Suicide Slum district of Metropolis, he is instilled with a desire to become a self-made man of great power and influence.
 As a teenager, he takes out a large life insurance policy on his parents without their knowledge, then sabotages their car's brakes, causing their deaths.
 Upon graduating from MIT, Luthor founds his own business, LexCorp, which grows to dominate much of Metropolis.

 Luthor does not fully appear in The Man of Steel mini-series until the fourth issue, which takes place over a year after Superman's arrival in Metropolis.
 Terrorists seize Luthor's yacht, forcing Superman to intervene.
-Satisfied at the hero's performance, Luthor attempts to hire him, admitting he knew about the incoming attack and allowed it to occur so he could see how Superman responded (assuming that the Man of Steel would arrive in time).
+Satisfied at the hero's performance, Luthor attempts to hire him, admitting he knew about the incoming attack and allowed it to occur so he could see how Superman responded (assuming that he would arrive in time).
 Enraged, the Mayor deputizes Superman to arrest Luthor for reckless endangerment.
 Although Luthor is released from jail quickly and has the charges dropped, the humiliation of being publicly arrested and processed, coupled with indignation that Superman refused to work for him, results in the villain pledging to destroy Superman simply to prove his power.